jeannekamikaze/Nexus/README.md

 The actual logic driving client handlers and the nexus is pure, allowing one to quickcheck the protocol without having to deploy the server on the network.

+A custom network API built on top of the network package helps us tell authenticated and unauthenticated clients apart.
+An authentication mechansim kicks clients who do not authenticate themselves within a given time frame and the type system ensures that we do not mix authenticated and unauthenticated users around.

 Features
 --------